rokku/rokku-maintenance/readme.txt

 == Installation ==

-1. Upload the `easy-maintenance-mode` folder to the `/wp-content/plugins/` directory.
+1. Upload the `rokku-maintenance-mode` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to **Settings > Maintenance Mode** to configure.